netbox-community/netbox/docs/configuration/miscellaneous.md

 Default: `0` (retries disabled)

 The maximum number of times a background task will be retried before being marked as failed.

+---

+## SWAGGER_PUBLIC

+Default: True

+The [REST API](../integrations/rest-api.md) interactive documentation (Swagger) exposes the schemas by default to unauthenticated users.
+As this UI is ressource intensive, it can be preferable to only expose the schemas to authenticated users, by setting this variable to False.
+Especially for public instances.